Milad-Khanchi/Machine_Learning/README.md

 # Machine_Learning

 This is a course project that is about classification and Regression tasks.
-The dataset are downloaded from the links below:
+The datasets are downloaded from the links below:

 https://archive.ics.uci.edu/dataset/242/energy+efficiency